 The camping craze that we’ve seen this summer has made its way to winter.
 Winter camping is not only a relaxing way to get into nature, but it also gives you easy access to activities like backcountry skiing or snowboarding, snowshoeing, and cross-country skiing.
-Winter camping comes with its own set of challenges, but with proper planning and cooperative weather, it can be an unexpected new way to practice your newfound love of sleeping outside.
-Here’s everything you need to know to prepare for your first winter camping experience.
+Camping in cold weather comes with its own set of challenges, but with proper planning and cooperative weather, it can be an unexpected new way to practice your newfound love of sleeping outside.
+Here’s everything you need to know to prepare for your first winter tent camping experience.

 Two primary factors present themselves in campsite selection that aren’t there in the summer: avalanche danger and frigid temperatures, both worsened when high winds are present.
 The best locations for winter camping are in a flat valley or open space a safe distance from steep slopes.
 That way, if snow does slide, it won’t reach the campsite.

 Weather forecasts should always play a role in camping decisions, particularly in winter when the risk of hypothermia and winter storms are present.
 Have a backup camping location picked out in case the forecast where you hope to camp looks dismal.
 In general, even most winter-optimized sleeping bags won’t do much to keep you warm in sub-zero (Fahrenheit) weather, and that includes windchill.
 If heavy winds or snow are in the forecast, consider camping another time or at your backup location.